Tyrrrz/Gress/Readme.md

 // 100,0%
 ```

-However, you may need to interface with external methods that already specify their own progress handler signatures.
+When interfacing with external methods, however, you may need to provide a specific progress handler required by their signature.
-In such cases, you can use some of the provided extensions to convert a percentage-based handler into a handler of an appropriate type:
+In such cases, you can convert an existing percentage-based handler into another type using one of the available extension methods:

 ```csharp
 using Gress;